Sonolus/wiki-custom-server-specs/docs/endpoints/post-sonolus-authenticate.md

 #### `key`

-An AES-CBC-256 encryption key associated with this session.
+A base64 encoded AES-CBC-256 encryption key associated with this session.

 #### `iv`

-An AES-CBC-256 encryption IV associated with this session.
+A base64 encoded AES-CBC-256 encryption IV associated with this session.

 ### `expiration`